-Thanks to the declarative nature of Kubernetes resources, operators that deal only with Kubernetes resources can operator in a stateless fashion, i.e. they do not need to maintain information about the state of these resources, as it should be possible to completely rebuild the resource state from its representation (that’s what declarative means, after all).
-However, this usually doesn’t hold true anymore when dealing with external resources and it might be necessary for the operator to keep track of this external state so that it is available when another reconciliation occurs.
+Thanks to the declarative nature of Kubernetes resources, operators that deal only with Kubernetes resources can operate in a stateless fashion, i.e. they do not need to maintain information about the state of these resources, as it should be possible to completely rebuild the resource state from its representation (that’s what declarative means, after all).
+However, this usually doesn’t hold true anymore when dealing with external resources, and it might be necessary for the operator to keep track of this external state so that it is available when another reconciliation occurs.
 While such state could be put in the primary resource’s status sub-resource, this could become quickly difficult to manage if a lot of state needs to be tracked.
 It also goes against the best practice that a resource’s status should represent the actual resource state, when its spec represents the desired state.
-Putting state that doesn’t striclty represent the resource’s actual state is therefore discouraged.
+Putting state that doesn’t strictly represent the resource’s actual state is therefore discouraged.
 Instead, it’s advised to put such state into a separate resource meant for this purpose such as a Kubernetes Secret or ConfigMap or even a dedicated Custom Resource, which structure can be more easily validated.

 Stopping (or not) Operator in case of Informer Errors and Cache Sync Timeouts #

 if the operator should stop in case of any informer error happens on startup.
 By default, if there ia an error on

 startup and the informer for example has no permissions list the target resources (both the primary resource or

 secondary resources) the operator will stop instantly.
 This behavior can be altered by setting the mentioned flag

 false, so operator will start even some informers are not started.
 In this case - same as in case when an informer